harness/developer-hub/release-notes/delegate.md

 - Deployments consistently failed during the same stage.
 (PL-38247)

    This issue was fixed by updating the delegate YAML.
-Startup now fails when you uses a legacy delegate image with an immutable delegate.
+Startup now fails when you use a legacy delegate image with an immutable delegate.

 - Delegates were intermittently unavailable during upgrade.
 (PL38283)